WordPress editor is stuck – September, 2020 update.

 So I just had this issue today on one of my own websites.
 The editor in my WordPress pages and posts was stuck on visual.
 I was unable to switch back and forth between the text and visual editors.
 I also noticed that all of the text in my pages were in the color white which was very strange.

-So what did I do first?
+What did I do first?
 I panicked of course!
 Just kidding.
 Having fixed this issue on many WordPress websites, I knew right away what I needed to do.

 Let me preface this by telling you that you MUST backup your WordPress installation before you try any of these steps.
 Using a free plugin like Updraft Plus will give you the peace of mind that you need to fix this issue.